 The scope of work is a description of the products and services to be provided by the vendor who is awarded the contract.
 The Contract Developer should use the business requirements identified in the Needs Assessment as the starting point for drafting the scope of work.
 The success or failure of a contract can usually be linked to the adequacy of the planning, analysis, and thoroughness of the scope of work.
 Time spent planning, analyzing, and drafting the scope of work will result in savings of time, resources and money, and will improve the quality of products and service provided.
 The scope of work should be written in a manner which provides a clear and thorough description of the products and services to be provided while at the same time fostering competition.
-A scope of work should be logically organized and tailored to the agency's business need.
+A scope of work should be logically organized and tailored to the agency's business needs.

 Because agency procurement and contracting staff are not subject matter experts, the program staff is expected to be able to craft a scope of work.
+Program staff must consult directly with ISS when drafting the scope of work for any IT-related product or service.
 A scope of work should be able to explain to a layperson, or a court, what the agency is expecting the vendor to provide and how they will provide it.
 Further, the program staff should be able to define how the vendor will be selected and evaluated and paid upon award of the contract.